Label Alignment Regularization for Distribution Shift: Background: Label Alignment

 \subsection{Reformulating the Regression Objective}

-We now describe how to reformulate the linear regression objective function by using the label alignment property.
-This reformulation shows that the linear regression objective is implicitly enforcing the label alignment property on the source domain (i.e., the training data) and this encourages us to further derive our domain adaptation regularization on the target domain.
+We describe how to reformulate the linear regression objective function with the label alignment property.
+This reformulation shows that the linear regression objective is implicitly enforcing the LAP on the source domain (i.e., the training data) and this encourages us to further derive our domain adaptation regularization on the target domain.

-Our linear regression objective \eqref{eq:linear_regression} can be rewritten by the following steps.
+Objective \eqref{eq:linear_regression} can be rewritten by the following steps.